Standby Line for Black Lives Matter

 YouTuber Zoe Amira was the first to come up with the idea, filling a 45-minute video with black art and artists.”
 There are tons of other Black YouTubers you can find on the site as well, you just have to plug it into a search.

 Just be aware, per Esquire, that “there are a few things to remember when you’re joining in with this: firstly, you need any ad-blocking plug-ins turned off, obviously.
 Second, don’t skip any adverts.
 Third, don’t just set it to replay – click on four or five other videos after the original one’s finished, then search for it again in the search bar.
 Don’t pause it and don’t skip through, and don’t add it to a playlist of other donating videos.
 All those things will make YouTube’s algorithm suspicious of spamming.
 Leaving a comment and a like will do a video the power of good though.”

 You could also volunteer with one of the many anti-racism charities in the UK, like Show Racism the Red Card, and spread the education materials of the Coalition for Racial Equality and Rights, which is based in Glasgow.

 Links we love:⇢ Show Racism the Red Card

 ⇢ Template letter to discourage violent policing tools

-Things to Read and Learn, and Places to Follow
+Things to Read/Learn & Places to Follow

 We encourage every non-Black person to do some research on white privilege and general racism.
 Reading this and accepting your privilege is one of the first stepping stones.
 Just do a simple google search about white privilege is.
 This website has videos directly on it that are documentaries about Black history that you can educate yourself with.
 Some are full videos and some are just trailers.
 Under each video is a button that says “WATCH” and it will redirect you to where you can view them, and HERE you can look at stock replies for how to respond to racist remarks.